Dynamical Boson Stars: Varieties of boson stars

 with $\lambda$ a dimensionless coupling constant.
 Written in terms of a general potential, the EKG equations remain the same.
-The families of gravitational equilibrium can be parametrized by the single dimensionless quantity $\Lambda \equiv \lambda / \left( 4\pi G m^2\right)$.
-The potential of Eq.~(\ref{pot_quartic}) results in a maximum boson star mass that now scales as
+The families of gravitational equilibrium can be parametrized by the single dimensionless quantity $\Lambda \equiv \lambda / \left( 4\pi\,G m^2\right)$.
+The potential of Eq.~(\ref{pot_quartic}) results in a maximum boson-star mass that now scales as

-which is comparable to the Chandrasekhar mass for fermions with mass $m/\lambda^{1/4}$~\cite{1986PhRvL..57.2485C}.
-This self-interaction therefore allows much larger masses than the mini-boson stars as long as $\Lambda \gg 1$, an inequality that may be satisfied even when $\lambda \ll 1$ for reasonable scalar boson masses.
-The maximum mass as a function of the central value of the scalar field is shown in Figure~\ref{fig:selfinteraction_id} for different values of $\Lambda$.
-The compactness of the most massive stable stars was studied in~\cite{2010JCAP...11..002A}, finding an upper bound $M/R \lesssim 0.16$ for $\Lambda \gg 1$.
+which is comparable to the Chandrasekhar mass for fermions with mass $m_{\mathrm{fermion}} \sim m/\lambda^{1/4}$ \citep{1986PhRvL..57.2485C}.
+This self-interaction, therefore, allows much larger masses than the mini-boson stars as long as $\Lambda \gg 1$, an inequality that may be satisfied even when $\lambda \ll 1$ for reasonable scalar boson masses.
+The maximum mass as a function of the central value of the scalar field is shown in Fig.~\ref{fig:selfinteraction_id} for different values of $\Lambda$.
+The compactness of the most massive stable stars was studied in \cite{2010JCAP...11..002A}, finding an upper bound $M/R \lesssim 0.16$ for $\Lambda \gg 1$.
 Figure~\ref{fig:selfinteraction_id2} displays this compactness as a function of $\Lambda$ along with the compactness of a Schwarzschild BH and non-spinning neutron star for comparison.
+The effect of repulsive ($\lambda>0$) and attractive ($\lambda<0$) quartic terms in the self-interaction potential have been studied in \cite{Eby:2015hsq}.